Rihanna Wears Sweatpants at the Airport Like All of Us

-Most of the time Rihanna is decked out in a glam look, but when she arrived at LAX on Friday, the pop star and Fenty designer couldn’t have been more dressed down.
-Sporting an oversized hooded sweatshirt, baggy black sweats, white-rimmed sunglasses and naturally, Fenty x Puma faux fur slides, she was the epitome of comfort.
+Most of the time, Rihanna is decked out in a glam look, but when she arrived at LAX on Friday, the pop star and Fenty designer couldn’t have been more dressed down.
+Sporting an oversized hooded sweatshirt, baggy black sweats, white-rimmed sunglasses and, naturally, Fenty x Puma faux-fur slides, she was the epitome of comfort.

-The “Kiss It Better” singer, who’s been filming “Ocean’s Eight” in New York, has been opting for a more casual look lately, looking practically ready for bed in silk pajamas for the Met Gala after party on Monday.
+The “Kiss It Better” singer, who’s been filming “Ocean’s Eight” in New York, has been opting for a more casual look lately, looking practically ready for bed in silk pajamas at the Met Gala after-party on Monday.

-Dressed up or dressed down, the 29-year old has also been rocking Fenty x Puma pretty consistently.
+Dressed up or dressed down, the 29-year-old has also been rocking Fenty x Puma pretty consistently.
 Just last month at Coachella, Ri Ri donned Fenty Puma platforms, and to greet fans at her pop-up shop in L.A., she sported heeled mules of her own creation.

 Plus, her designs continue to have plenty of celeb fans.
-Ariana Grande was just seen wearing the satin bow slides at Coachella and Lena Dunham donned the satin bow sneaker for a film premiere.
+Ariana Grande was just seen wearing the satin-bow slides at Coachella, and Lena Dunham donned the satin-bow sneaker for a film premiere.

 Want more?